Recreation Management and Recreational Therapy Department (REC/RTH/MIND)

 REC 201 Cr.3

-In this course, students will gain knowledge about the history and philosophy of outdoor leadership.
-The foundational elements related to outdoor recreation leadership will be explored through learning technical skills facilitation techniques.
-Students will also learn about the interrelationship between leisure behavior and the natural environment; administrative functions such as staffing, risk management, and transportation; and trip planning for outdoor settings.
+In this course, students gain knowledge about the history and philosophy of outdoor leadership.
+The foundational elements related to outdoor recreation leadership is explored through learning technical skills and facilitation techniques.
+Students also learn about the interrelationship between leisure behavior and the natural environment; administrative functions such as staffing, risk management, and transportation; and trip planning for outdoor settings.
+Prerequisite: REC 150.
 Offered Fall - Even Numbered Years.

 REC 204 Cr.3